Debt Management Plan

 What’s the difference between an IVA and a DMP?

 IVA stands for Individual Voluntary Arrangement, and DMP stands for Debt Management Plan.
 DMPs are not legally binding.
 This means that your creditors can still take action against you should you default on your revised payment plan.
+An IVA is a formal debt solution which prevents the creditors included from taking further action against you.

 Is a DMP right for you?